Illinois to New Jersey Car Shipping (2025 Cost Guide)

 If you’re driving your car at all in either state, you should understand the requirements.
 The liability insurance minimums for Illinois are $25,000 bodily injury liability per person, $50,000 bodily injury liability per accident, and $20,000 property damage liability per accident.

-How long does it take to ship a car from Illinois to New Jersey?
+How long does it take to ship a car from Illinois to New Jersey?toggle

 Car shipping companies can travel about 500 miles per day.
 The trip from Illinois to New Jersey is about 893 miles, and that’s as fast as about 2 days.
-However, most car transport companies will take 2-7 days to travel from Illinois to New Jersey.
+However, most car transport companies will take two to seven days to travel from Illinois to New Jersey.

 In Illinois, emissions inspections are mandatory on a yearly basis for eligible vehicles in the Chicago and East St. Louis metropolitan areas.
 The Illinois Environmental Protection Agency conducts tests on automobiles before residents can renew their vehicle registration with the Secretary of State's office.